Helluva Boss: Production and release

 In February 2022, the official Helluva Boss Twitter account stated that the season one finale would be out "soon" but that it was taking longer than expected, and noted that season two was in production.
 On June 3, 2022, the Helluva Boss Twitter account released an update after the final episode of season 1 was delayed, and the series would instead be moving forward with season 2.
 The original season 1 finale was released a year later on June 24, 2023.
 The second season premiered on July 30, 2022.
 The series has included celebrities such as Kesha, Norman Reedus, Mara Wilson, Alex Brightman and others as guest stars.

 On March 27, 2023, the show was confirmed to be renewed for a third season, in active production.
 On May 25, 2023, Medrano stated that the series was planned to be "a very set 4 season story".
 On July 31, 2023, VivziePop posted titles for the upcoming episodes for season 2 on Twitter.

 On April 26, 2024, a spin-off short series of Helluva Boss titled Helluva Shorts was announced at LVLUP Expo, with the first short being released on the same day.

-On April 25, 2025, it was announced that Helluva Boss would be available on Amazon Prime Video as well as YouTube.
-It was also announced that Helluva Boss episodes will be released on Amazon Prime first and then uploaded to YouTube as normal for the series one month later.
-Alongside SpindleHorse, Amazon MGM Studios will also help produce the series, with Medrano expressing that she was grateful to Prime Video for the opportunity and what it "means for the continued rise of indie animation.".
+On April 25, 2025, at Level Up EXPO 2025, it was announced that uncensored Helluva Boss episodes of seasons 1 and 2 would be available on Amazon Prime Video from September 10.
+Additionally, Prime Video will host seasons 3 and 4 of the show, with future episodes coming to YouTube 45 days after airing on Prime Video.
+Amazon MGM Studios was also announced to be joining SpindleHorse to produce the series.
+Medrano expressed that she was grateful to Amazon for the opportunity and what it "means for the continued rise of indie animation".
 The A.V.
-Club also reported that Medrano and SpindleHorse would retain "full creative control and final cut on the series."
+Club also reported that Medrano and SpindleHorse would retain "full creative control and final cut on the series".
 ComicBook.com later reported that Rochelle Diamante would be taking over the voice role of Beezlebub from Kesha.

+The third season is set to be released in two halves, with the first premiering on October 14, 2026, and the second half in 2027.

+Soundtrack

 On July 24, 2025, it was announced that Atlantic Records would distribute the soundtracks of Helluva Boss and Hazbin Hotel to streaming and vinyl, releasing on September 10.